Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Physics-informed multifidelity DeepONets

 The results of the physics-only, data-only, and multifidelity training are given in Tab. \ref{tab:Burger-results}.
 We can see that the data-only predictions are very accurate, especially when no noise is included.
 With noise, the data-only predictions show larger relative errors for small values of the viscosity.
 As reported in \cite{wang2021learning, wang2021improved}, at the smallest value of the viscosity the physics-only training has a large relative error.
+This is also seen in our results in the large relative error in Table \ref{tab:Burger-results} for the physics-only training with small $\nu$, and in Fig. \ref{fig:burgers}, which gives results of typical outputs from the training for $\nu = 10^{-3}$ and $\nu = 10^{-4}$ with $N_L = 1000$.
+At the lowest viscosity, the physics-only method underpredicts the steep gradient while the data-only method overshoots the gradient.
+The errors are concentrated in the area with the highest gradients.

-In comparison, the multifidelity method is able to significantly reduce the relative error for $\nu = 10^{-4}$.
+In the multifidelity training, we train by enforcing physics as the high-fidelity model and data with and without noise as the low-fidelity data.
+In all cases, the multifidelity method is able to reduce the relative error compared with physics-only training.
 Interestingly, the results of the multifidelity method with and without noise are quite similar, indicating that the multifidelity method can overcome noisy low-fidelity data by correcting the low-fidelity output by enforcing the PDE.

-When the size of the low-fidelity training set is reduced for $\nu = 10^{-4}$ the data-only errors increase significantly due to the decrease in available training data.
-This is especially noticeable for the data-only training with noisy data.
-In contrast, the relative error with the multifidelity method has a smaller increase with the decrease in the size of the low-fidelity training set.
-Results of typical outputs from the training for $\nu = 10^{-3}$ and $\nu = 10^{-4}$ with $N_L = 1000$ are given in Fig. \ref{fig:burgers}.
-At the lowest viscosity, the physics-only method under predicts the steep gradient while the data-only method overshoots the gradient.
-The errors are concentrated in the area with the highest gradients.
+To further study the sensitivity of the multifidelity training with respect to the low-fidelity dataset, for the most difficult case, $\nu = 10^{-4}$, we reduce the size of the low-fidelity training set from $N_L = 1000$ to $N_L = 200$.
+We find that, unsurprisingly, the data-only errors increase significantly due to the decrease in available training data.
+This is especially noticeable for the data-only training with noisy data, where the relative error increases from $10.65\%$ to $26.11\%$.
+In contrast, the relative error with the multifidelity method has a significantly smaller increase of about $3\%$.
+Even with the smaller and noisy low fidelity training set, the multifidelity method still represents a significant reduction in relative error compared with the physics-only training for $\nu = 10^{-4}$.